SilverSnake0/Estimated-Commercial-Rent-Calculation-Sheet/README.md

 # Estimated Commercial Rent Calculation Sheet

-This application is for personal use to assist commercial real estate agents, companies, or landlords, in getting an estimate on the commercial rent structure of a lease.
+Easily calculate commercial rent estimates with this interactive application.
+Great way for real estate agents, companies, and landlords looking to streamline their leasing process.
+Features include a rent sheet table, broker commission calculation, landlord concessions calculator, and the ability to save and update rent data.

 # Features
 - Showing the rent sheet table